EICR Certificate Cost

 • Findings Report — Following inspection, you will receive a detailed report, serving as your Electrical Safety Certificate.
 This should include an itemised breakdown per item, and, in some cases, you may have any equipment that's been tested labelled as a pass or fail.

-• Follow-up Action — Any repairs carried out during the testing process should also be noted, and the report will also detail the condition of your electrical appliances along with advice in the event further work is required.
+• Follow-up Action — Any repairs carried out during the testing process should also be noted, and the report will also detail the condition of your electrical appliances along with advice in the event further investigation work is required.

 What are the requirements for electrical safety in a rental property?